avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-azurertos-sdk/samples/ck-rx65n/QUICKSTART.md

 ## 8. Setup the Serial Terminal
 Open the serial terminal application and configure as follows:
-* Select the serial port
+* Select the appropriate COM port
 * 115200 baud rate
 * 8-bit data
 * No parity